FTarfasse/quick-perf-wiki/Create-an-annotation.md

 The code of XmxAnnotToJvmOptionConverter can be found [here](https://github.com/quick-perf/quickperf/blob/master/jvm-annotations/src/main/java/org/quickperf/jvm/config/library/XmxAnnotToJvmOptionConverter.java).

 # Define your custom annotations in a specific Maven module
 You can develop custom QuickPerf annotations and gather them in a Maven module.
-To use them, you simply have to use this Maven dependency together with one QuickPerf dependency (see [here](https://github.com/quick-perf/doc/wiki/JUnit-4) for JUnit4 or [here](https://github.com/quick-perf/doc/wiki/Spring) for Spring).
+To develop the annotations, you can follow the [principles described above](#Principles-to-create-a-QuickPerf-annotation).
+To use them, you simply have to use the developed Maven dependency together with one QuickPerf dependency (see [here](https://github.com/quick-perf/doc/wiki/JUnit-4) for JUnit4 or [here](https://github.com/quick-perf/doc/wiki/Spring) for Spring).
 Don't hesitate to propose a [feature request](https://github.com/quick-perf/quickperf/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=) and a PR to integrate your annotations in the QuickPerf project!

 # Test your new annotation